 This first step seems basic, but it is the most important one you can make.
 Sometimes owners try to sell their homes by themselves in an attempt to save some money, but ultimately these people miss out on a real estate agent’s professional insight.
 Your agent will have the experience, tools, and marketing abilities that help your home sell more quickly than you can alone.
 For example, your agent can price your home appropriately the first time and get your maximum home exposure on the market — both online and in your area.

 Move-in-ready homes are more desirable to standard buyers.
 If you invest in some attractive updates before you sell, then you can expect higher-priced offers.
-Though there is a market for fixer-uppers, a home without updates that is in dubious condition will likely sell at a lower price.
+Though there is a market for fixer-uppers, a home without updates in dubious condition will likely sell at a lower price.
 If you choose not to pay for any updates or maintenance, your home will sell at a lower price, or repairs will be negotiated into the offer.
 On the other hand, remarks about new appliances and newly refinished hardwood floors can generate more mainstream interest and justify a home’s higher listing price.
-Ultimately, you will need to decide which investments are going to be advantageous to you in this transaction.
+Ultimately, you will need to decide which investments will be advantageous to you in this transaction.

 Make Your Apartment Appealing to Target BuyersMake Your Apartment Appealing to Target Buyers

 Your agent is your best resource for marketing your apartment properly.
-In the listing, he or she will emphasize your home’s best features and advantages that will appeal to your potential buyers.
+They will emphasize your home’s best features and advantages to appeal to your potential buyers in the listing.
 For example, is it good for commuters?
 Located on a quiet cul-de-sac?
 A great deal?
 Overall, your home’s value and condition will determine the target “customer persona.”
 Your agent is adept at tailoring your listing to your expected buyers.